atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### A new name, with new docs

-Besides these technical reasons about the RDF model, I think that there are more reasons to start with a new concept and give it a new name:
+Besides the technical reasons described above, I think that there are social reasons to start with a new concept and give it a new name:

-- The RDF documentation is intimidating for beginners.
-When trying to understand RDF, you're likely to traverse.
-All Core / Schema URLs should resolve to simple, clear explanations with both examples and machine readable definitions.
+- The RDF vocabulary is intimidating.
+When trying to understand RDF, you're likely to traverse many pages with new concepts: `literal`, `named node`, `graph`, `predicate`, `named graph`, `blank node`...
+The core specification provides a formal description of these concepts, but fails to do this in a way that results in quick understanding and workable intuitions.
+Even experienced RDF developers tend to be confused about the nuances of the core model.
 - There is a lack of learning resources that provide a clear, complete answer to the lifecycle of RDF data: modeling data, making data, hosting it, fetching it, updating it.
 Atomic Data aims to provide an opinionated answer to all of these steps.
+It feels more like a one-stop-shop for questions that developers are likely to encounter, whilst keeping the extendability.
+- All Core / Schema URLs should resolve to simple, clear explanations with both examples and machine readable definitions.
+Especially the Property and Class concepts.
 - The Semantic Web community has had a lot of academic attention from formal logic departments, resulting in a highly developed standard for knowledge modeling: the Web Ontology Language (OWL).
 While this is mostly great, its open-world philosophy and focus on reasoning abilities can confuse developers who are simply looking for a simple way to share models in RDF.
 <!-- - Re-using predicate URIs in new contexts can be result in unclear descriptions, since the meaning of predicates can be very class-dependent.
 For example, a `name` for a Person means something else than a `name` for a  -->